 Many bank accounts offer free SMS or app alerts to let you know when your balance is above or below a threshold.
 Take advantage of these so you can be informed of an unexpected drain or surplus on your account.

-Checking your bank balance regularly is sensible practice – especially to help you avoid potential fraud – but the true view of your accounting situation should come from your accounting records, which we recommend storing through a cloud accounting package.
+Checking your bank balance regularly is sensible practice, especially to help you avoid potential fraud.
+But the true view of your accounting situation should come from your accounting records.
+We recommend storing through a cloud accounting package.

-For further advice on managing your accounts, get in touch with one of our team via email@example.com or by calling us on 01273 043678.
+For further advice on managing your accounts, get in touch with one of our team.